- The Personalization guide for digital advertisers

 Knowing how it can be used and how to use it are two very different things.
 For example, you can know that personalization in the post-click stage can manifest in the form of a long-form sales page in the “purchase” stage of the funnel.
 But, knowing how to make that possible can still be confusing.

-In this section of the Personalization Guide, you’ll learn about what makes a great post-click experience, and what you need to accomplish that.
+In this section of the Personalization Guide, you’ll learn about what makes a great post-click landing page, and what you need to accomplish that.

 A holistic view of the personalized post-click stage